-The Internet is peppered with articles about the medicinal benefits herbs and superfoods.
+The internet is peppered with articles about the medicinal benefits of herbs and superfoods.
 Most of the time, these benefits are attributed to the high levels of antioxidants in the foods.
 But what is it about antioxidants that's so good for us?

 As the name implies, antioxidants are compounds that combat the harmful effects of oxidation, also known as "oxidative stress."
 They do this by mopping up toxic chemical species called free radicals, which are the products of the many chemical reactions that take place within our bodies’ cells, every moment of every day.

 What is oxidation?

 Never, ever, ask this question in a roomful of chemists.
 Some will tell you it’s the removal of electrons from a molecule, while others will say it’s the removal of hydrogen atoms or the addition of oxygen.
 Others will whip out a pen and start jotting redox reactions on a napkin, gleefully noting each cation, anion and neutral molecule on both sides.
 All of these explanations are correct.